engine-programming/engine-programming.github.io/content/_index.md

 ## Basics

-The [*Performance-Aware Programming* Series](https://www.computerenhance.com/p/welcome-to-the-performance-aware) by Casey Muratori teaches everything that you really need to know well.
-The course materials are currently in production, with a weekly release schedule.
+* The [*Performance-Aware Programming* Series](https://www.computerenhance.com/p/welcome-to-the-performance-aware) by Casey Muratori teaches the essentials.
+It is currently in production, with a weekly release schedule.

-For a book, [*Computer Systems: A Programmer's Perspective*](http://csapp.cs.cmu.edu/) by Randal E. Bryant and David R. O'Hallaron.
+* For a book, [*Computer Systems: A Programmer's Perspective*](http://csapp.cs.cmu.edu/) by Randal E. Bryant and David R. O'Hallaron.
 It has a slightly broader scope, introducing topics in operating systems, networking, and systems programming on Linux.
 Most engine programming is done on Windows, but the concepts covered in the book are fundamental enough to carry over.
 However, it does requires Linux for doing the labs.

-[*Algorithms for Modern Hardware*](https://en.algorithmica.org/hpc/) by Sergey Slotin is not finished, so it currently doesn't cover as many topics with the same depth, but can be useful nontheless.

 Misc useful links:
 * Online reference for intrinsics: [Intel Intrinsics Guide](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html).